FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/cns_contract_name_service.md

 ## Core process

-The processes to deploy contractand call contract by SDK are:
+The processes to deploy contract and call contract by SDK are:

 ![](../../../images/contract_name_service/deploy_and_call.png)